 Harrah’s Cherokee Casino in the Great Smoky Mountains has been chosen as a site for a “Main Event Maynia” World Series of Poker qualifying tournament.

-Harrah’s Cherokee Casino, a North Carolina tribal casino operated by the Eastern Band of Cherokee Indians, is one of 14 poker rooms on four continents taking part in this global WSOP qualifying event.
+Harrah’s Cherokee Casino, a North Carolina casino operated by the Eastern Band of Cherokee Indians, is one of 14 poker rooms on four continents taking part in this global WSOP qualifying event.

 WSOP aims to break records in 2023